Our strategies cover major asset classes.

 Why don't we use typical alternative assets?

 Why not just recommend our clients own real estate, or commodities?
-Unfortunately, we think there are significant problems with many alternatives, likely leading to disappointment for their owners.
+Unfortunately, we think there are significant problems with many alternatives.

 - Volatile.
 Many alternatives have been very volatile.
 Oil has had 75% drawdowns in the decade between 2006 and 2016.
 It was long considered that a home was a nearly infallible investment that could avoid the drawdowns common to stocks and bonds.
 Yet home prices saw a 36% drop during the housing bust4.